 I have a special treat for you today.
 A pattern for the mini doilies.
-The same one that was published here.
+The same one that was published in the Simply Crochet magazine - read about it here.

 So with no further ado, roll up your sleeves and gather your hooks.

 Time: 5 - 10 minutes for 1 doily

 Yarn and hook: For the main body (the motif)of the mini doilies I used doubled embroidery floss to gain on density, but light and medium cotton thread / crochet yarn can also be used.
 For the border I used ecru crochet thread, size 30 (20 tex).

 Use a 1.9 mm (B1-E4) hook.
 However, if you use other sizes of yarn for this project, you should consult the label of your yarn/thread because it always gives information about recommended hook sizes.

 Used terms: chain (ch), single crochet (sc), slip stitch (sl st.).

 Now this is important: DO NOT work into the ring!